vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/storage-balance.md

 nebula> BALANCE LEADER
 ```

 Seconds later, check the results using the command `SHOW HOSTS`.
-The RAFT leaders are distributed evenly over all the hosts in the clusters.
+The RAFT leaders are distributed evenly over all the hosts in the cluster.

 ```ngql
 nebula> SHOW HOSTS